-Posson / Gonoral Effect
+Reason / General Effect

-Proposed Amendment Reason / General Effect To amend the Seventh Article of the Amended To increase the par value of each share in the Articles of Incorporation, as follows: Company and thereby resulting in a corresponding decrease in the total number of "SEVENTH That the authorized authorized common shares of the Company capital stock of the said corporation shall ("Reverse Stock Split").
-The total value (in be FIVE BILLION NINE HUNDRED Philippine Pesos) of the authorized capital stock MILLION PESOS (P5,900,000,000.00), and outstanding capital stock shall not be Philippine Currency, divided into affected.
-ELEVEN THOUSAND EIGHT HUNDRED (11,800) common shares of The Company has been informed by MCO stock of the par value of FIVE Investments that it and/or its affiliate may enter HUNDRED THOUSAND PESOS into purchase of fractional shares of the Company (P500,000) each. created as a result of the Reverse Stock Split at the price of P7.25 per share (based on the number of shares in the Company held prior to 20 the SEC's approval of the Reverse Stock Split) within a 30-day period after the Company has published on its website the SEC's formal approval for the Reverse Stock Split and at such price beyond the 30-day period as may be determined by MCO Investments and/or its affiliate at the relevant time.
-Any proposal to sell fractional shares of the Company by any MRP stockholder to MCO Investments and/or its affiliate shall be subject to such terms and conditions as may be determined by MCO Investment and/or its affiliate and the relevant seller.
+To increase the par value of each share in the Company and thereby resulting in a corresponding decrease in the total number of authorized common shares of the Company ("Reverse Stock Split").
+The total value (in Philippine Pesos) of the authorized capital stock and outstanding capital stock shall not be affected.

+The Company has been informed by MCO Investments that it and/or its affiliate may enter into purchase of fractional shares of the Company created as a result of the Reverse Stock Split at the price of P7.25 per share (based on the number of shares in the Company held prior to the SEC's approval of the Reverse Stock Split) within a 30-day period after the Company has published on its website the SEC's formal approval for the Reverse Stock Split and at such price beyond the 30-day period as may be determined by MCO Investments and/or its affiliate at the relevant time.
+Any proposal to sell fractional shares of the Company by any MRP

+2013.)" stockholder to MCO Investments and/or its affiliate shall be subject to such terms and conditions as may be determined by MCO Investment and/or its affiliate and the relevant seller.